Obstructions to free periodicity and symmetric L-space knots: Applications and examples

-Note that this $\Delta_{\overline{K}}(t)$ cannot be the Alexander polynomial of an L-space knot since its coefficients are not alternating \cite[Corollary 1.3]{MR2168576}.
+Note that neither possible quotient $\Delta_{\overline{K}}(t)$ can be the Alexander polynomial of an L-space knot since in the first case the coefficients are not alternating, and in the second case the coefficients are not in $\{-1,0,1\}$; see \cite[Corollary 1.3]{MR2168576}.
 In particular, if $\Delta(t)$ is the Alexander polynomial of a periodic L-space knot which has a quotient with Alexander polynomial $\Delta_{\overline{K}}(t)$, then Conjectures \ref{conj:iteratedtorus}, \ref{conj:polynomial}, and \ref{conj:quotient} (and hence the L-space conjecture) are all false.
-The polynomial
+The polynomials

-is similar.
-These are the only two such examples through degree $32$. \end{example} \begin{example} A standard example of a family of L-space knots is the pretzel knots In \cite[Section 2]{MR891592}, it is shown that for $q > 2$, these knots have only a strong inversion and no other symmetries.
+are similar, in that they each satisfy Murasugi's condition but none of the possible quotients satisfy the conditions from \cite[Corollary 1.3]{MR2168576}.
+These are the only five such examples through degree $36$. \end{example} We conclude with an example of an infinite family of L-space knots. \begin{example} A standard example of a family of L-space knots is the pretzel knots In \cite[Section 2]{MR891592}, it is shown that for $q > 2$, these knots have only a strong inversion and no other symmetries.
 In particular, this provides some evidence for Conjecture \ref{conj:iteratedtorus}, since none of these knots are periodic or freely periodic.
 Note that $P(-2,3,3) = T(3,4)$ and $P(-2,3,5) = T(3,5)$ are torus knots; hence the restriction $q > 2$. \end{example}